Incoterms 2020, Shipping, and Trade Terms defined // What Does EXW, FOB, DDP, DPU, FCA, CIP Mean?

 DPU – Delivery Place Unloaded

-The seller delivers the goods (unloaded) to the import port, and the buyer is responsible for the cost and risk of the goods from that point on.
-The seller takes on all risks or costs associated with the goods until they reach the import port.
-The buyer pays all imports and Customs Fees.
+The seller delivers the goods (unloaded) to the port of import, and the Buyer is responsible for the cost and risk of the goods from that point onward.
+The seller assumes all risks and costs associated with the goods until they reach the port of import.
+The Buyer pays all imports and Customs Fees.

 DAP – Delivered at Place

-The seller delivers the goods to the buyer's final destination.
-The seller assumes all risks with the shipping and either loads or pays a third party to load the goods for shipment.
-The buyer is only responsible for paying customs fees and clearing the goods for clearance.
-The buyer also pays to unload the goods at the final destination.
+The seller delivers the goods to the Buyer's final destination.
+The seller assumes all risks associated with shipping and either loads the goods themselves or pays a third party to load the goods for shipment.
+The Buyer is only responsible for paying customs fees and clearing the goods.
+The Buyer also pays to unload the goods at the final destination.

 DDP – Delivered Duty Paid

-In these terms, the seller pays for everything and is responsible for everything.
+In these terms, the seller is responsible for all costs and liabilities associated with the sale.
 The seller pays all costs and assumes all risks to the final destination.
-The buyer is only responsible for unloading the goods once they arrive at the final destination chosen by the buyer.
+The Buyer is solely responsible for unloading the goods upon arrival at the final destination chosen by the Buyer.

-We often ask, why don’t you get every project DDP?
-It is easiest for the buyer but will not be the cheapest.
-The seller is the one that picks the shipping company and will choose the one they like best and not the cheapest or most reliable.
-You are putting a ton of trust in the shipping company.
-If you want, I would suggest you get a quote for DDP from your supplier, then get a quote for FOB and a quote from a freight forwarder and compare the final total price of the two.
+We often ask, Why don’t you get every project DDP?
+It is easiest for the Buyer, but it will not be the cheapest.
+The seller is the one who selects the shipping company and will choose the one they prefer, not necessarily the cheapest or most reliable.
+You are placing a great deal of trust in the shipping company.
+If you'd like, I suggest obtaining a quote for DDP from your supplier, then requesting a quote for FOB and a quote from a freight forwarder, and comparing the final total prices of the two.

-Note: FOB, FAS, CFR, and CIF are specifically for waterway-based shipments (both ocean and inland waterways), while the above is for all forms of shipping, including water.
+Note: FOB, FAS, CFR, and CIF are specifically applicable to waterway-based shipments (both ocean and inland waterways), whereas the above terms apply to all forms of shipping, including water.
 Other forms of transportation can include rail, trucking, or air cargo.

 FAS – Free Alongside Ship

-The seller is responsible for delivering all goods to the vessel’s side at the named export port.
+The seller is responsible for delivering all goods to the vessel’s side at the named port of export.
 The seller pays for and assumes all risks until the goods are placed in the port and the seller clears the goods for export.
-The buyer then takes on all costs and risks from that point on, including loading the ship.
+The Buyer then assumes all costs and risks from that point forward, including loading the ship.
 This has one less step than FOB, in which it bears the cost and risk of loading the ship.

 CFR – Cost and Freight

-The seller is responsible for bearing the cost of shipping til the named import port; however, the risk is given to the buyer once the goods are loaded onto the ship at the export port and the final delivery of goods from the destination port.
-This is the same as CPT, except CFR is specifically for water-based transport.
+The seller is responsible for bearing the cost of shipping until the named import port; however, the risk is transferred to the Buyer once the goods are loaded onto the ship at the export port, and the final delivery of the goods from the destination port.
+This is similar to CPT, except that CFR is specifically designed for water-based transport.

 CIF – Cost Insurance and Freight

-This is similar to the one above, except that the buyer will require the seller to take on the risk or obtain insurance on the goods until the destination port.
+This is similar to the one above, except that the Buyer will require the seller to assume the risk or obtain insurance on the goods until they reach the destination port.
 The seller bears all shipping costs and assumes the risk of the goods until the destination port.
-The seller is also responsible for clearing customs, but the buyer pays the duty.
+The seller is also responsible for clearing customs, but the Buyer is responsible for paying the duty.
 Again, this is effectively the same as CIP, except CIF is specifically for water.

 Conclusion

-The changes between Incoterms 2010 and 2020 are fairly minor compared to the past.
-DPU is the new Incoterm introduced this year.
-As always, you must understand what the new Incoterms 2020 means in your shipping and manufacturing plan.
+The changes between Incoterms 2010 and 2020 are relatively minor compared to previous versions.
+DPU is the new Incoterms introduced this year.
+As always, you must understand what the new Incoterms 2020 mean in your shipping and manufacturing plan.

 Transform your entire sourcing process with the Sourcing Kit!
-Our all-in-one toolkit is designed to give you the power to manage every aspect of sourcing confidently and easily, including mastering the complexities of Incoterms.
+Our all-in-one toolkit is designed to give you the power to confidently and easily manage every aspect of sourcing, including mastering the complexities of Incoterms.

 Imagine having access to detailed contract templates that ensure you’re protected, self-guided courses that teach you the ins and outs of global procurement, practical scripts to streamline your communications, and expert guidance to navigate every step of your sourcing journey.
 The Sourcing Kit isn’t just about templates—it’s about empowering you with the tools and knowledge to fully control your sourcing strategy, including understanding and applying Incoterms correctly.